bahrus/templ-mount/README.md

 </body>
 ```

-In contrasr to what we will see below, templ-mount's href templates are not actually added to the DOM.
+In contrast to what we will see a bit later, templ-mount's href templates are not actually added to the DOM.
 If programmatic access to the template is needed, it can be obtained via

 ```JavaScript
 const {TemplMount} = await import('templ-mount/TemplMount.js');